pkp/pkp-docs/learning-ojs/en/settings-website.md

 ### Information

+This PKP School video explains how to configure the Information settings in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

-{% include video.html id="48qU18uqqkg" provider="youtube" title="Video of OJS Information settings demonstration"%}
+{% include video.html id="48qU18uqqkg" provider="youtube" title="Video of how to configure Information settings in OJS"%}

 Use these fields to modify the text in the For Readers, For Authors, For Librarians pages on the journal website.